albertintech/apai/docs/congress/cmf/fema/legislative-text.md

 **(3) Implementation Timeline**

-This subsection takes effect upon multi-member district implementation in each state according to Section 402(a) schedule.
+This subsection takes effect at the First FEMA Election.

 #### (g) STAR-PR for Multi-Member House Districts